huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_interface_attach.md

 # huaweicloud_compute_interface_attach

 Attaches a Network Interface to an Instance.
-This is an alternative to `huaweicloud_compute_interface_attach_v2`

 ## Example Usage